inducer/meshmode/doc/interop.rst

     is used to define what meshmode calls the unit nodes and unit vertices.
-It is worth noting that :mod:`firedrake` does not require a positive orientation of elements and that its reference traingle is different than specified in :mod:`modepy`.
+It is worth noting that :mod:`firedrake` does not require a positive orientation of elements and that its reference triangle is different than specified in :mod:`modepy`.

 (2) A `~firedrake.mesh.MeshTopology`
     which holds information about connectivity